 Luckily, "Legally Blonde 3" is, indeed, still happening — it just keeps getting delayed.
 Witherspoon first announced that the new movie was in development on June 7, 2018.
 Originally, MGM shared in a tweet that "Legally Blonde 3" would hit theaters on Valentine's Day 2020.
 That date got pushed back to May 2022.
 Now, there's no new set release date, but the movie is still in the works.

-And while the cast hasn't reunited to film anything yet, they have indeed gathered to talk about the film.
-"I think I know as much as you all, but we did have a Zoom-call get-together last summer where the whole cast — Jennifer [Coolidge], Matthew [Davis], Selma [Blair] — all got together and talked, so it really was great to see everybody," said Luke Wilson, who plays Emmett, Elle's partner, in an Aug.
-18 interview on Good Morning America.
+While the cast hasn't reunited to film anything yet, they have gathered to talk about the movie.
+"I think I know as much as you all, but we did have a Zoom-call get-together last summer where the whole cast — Jennifer [Coolidge], Matthew [Davis], Selma [Blair] — all got together and talked, so it really was great to see everybody," said Luke Wilson, who plays Emmett, Elle's partner, in an August 2022 interview on "Good Morning America."
 "Reese is such a sharp individual, I think she's probably just waiting for the script to be right and the time to be right.
 It'll be really fun to make another movie."

-Kaling said that watching the "Sex and the City" reboot, "And Just Like That," made her even more aware of how hard it is to update Elle for a modern era.
+Kaling also shared that watching the "Sex and the City" reboot, "And Just Like That," made her even more aware of how hard it is to update Elle for a modern era.
 "The hardest thing about this project is trying to figure that out in an authentic way," she said.
 "Honestly, watching 'And Just Like That' and how they took a character from 18 years ago and how the character was now — we want to make sure that Elle Woods is not paying penance for existing in the year 2022."